chayyasyal/week-1-test/README.md

 # About

 The user has to answer a general knowledge question.
-If they get it wrong, an error message should pop up.
-If the user gets it right, a happy message should pop up.
-That is the end of the quiz; for now given time constraints.
+The user goes through the quiz and clicks the answers that they think are right.
+Once they finish the quiz, their total score will show up and they will also see a message telling them that they have finished the quiz.

 # How to use

-open quiz.html
+open quiz.html to play in browser and click on the answers you think are correct!